 The five-day immersion program will give business leaders the skills and practical knowhow to explore prospects for growth in emerging markets and context needed to ensure their success in navigating a dynamic African business environment.
 Leaders will gain working knowledge into the key business and trade trends, industries, and sectors in the country.

-The Advanced Executive Programs proposed for 2019 will be held in Tunisia, Ghana, Ethiopia, and Senegal.
+The Advanced Executive Programs proposed for 2019 will be held in Mozambique, Tunisia, and Nigeria.

 What Skills and Knowhow Will American Business Leaders Gain?

 - That the African business culture is driven more by relationships and less by transactions.

 - African consumers have more disposable income than expected and spend more on consumption and capital goods, including access to mobile and internet services.

 - The African Continental Free Trade Area Agreement is creating a single market in Africa.
 Doing business in Africa must take a regional approach.

 - Brand loyalty is as important to Africans as it is to Americans

 - Mobile and digital applications are a key part of the marketplace.

 - It is always advisable to use local consultants and experts.
 Their knowledge of local customs and culture will deepen U.S. investment.